proycon/folia/docs/annotation_declarations.rst

 individual annotation instances should refer to a processor to disambiguate.

 Provenance data is recommended but not required in FoLiA.
-A simpler mechanism from prior to FoLiA v2.0 is also still available.
-If you do not refer to processors for a certain annotation type and set, then you can specify the following *optional* attributes on your declaration to set a default annotator:
+A simpler mechanism from prior to FoLiA v2.0 is also still
+available: If you do not refer to processors for a certain annotation type and set, then you can specify the following *optional* attributes on your declaration to set a default annotator:

 * ``annotator`` - The name of the default annotator (either human or software)